Leveraging Sustainability and Flexibility for a Truly Integrated Transportation Plan

 Four Freese and Nichols projects have won Project of the Year Awards from the American Planning Association – Texas Chapter.
-These awards are valuable for strengthening our client relationships, and the diversity of our winning projects shows our expertise across cities, counties, planning, transportation, and urban design.
 The North Richland Hills Transportation Plan received the Gold Award in the Transportation Planning category.

 A Strategic Plan Committee was created to develop the new transportation plan, which is uncommon for a smaller community.
 The 16-person committee was made up of residents, business owners, members from various departments including Parks and Recreation, Public Works, Economic Development and City Management.
 Local elected and appointed officials served as well, including three City Council members and two Planning and Zoning Commission members.
 The committee determined the overall goals for the plan, vetted transportation needs, system right-sizing, targeted corridor planning and short/long-term recommendations that coincided with other specific fiscal planning.

 A key component of the Transportation Plan is creating flexible roadway design standards for adjacent land-uses to mitigate any potential adverse impacts.
 This involves revamping the development process to consider adjacent land-uses when defining street-cross section and supporting active transportation elements.
 A pattern book detailing active transportation applications for the bike and pedestrian network as well as connectivity to the TEXRail station developments is included to further this goal.